 Nevada Vernon County Parks & Fun

 There’s not better way to spend an afternoon than to plan a picnic in the park with your family and friends.
 Nevada has over 439 acres of city parks with a multitude of offerings.
 If you are looking for a round of golf, we have that.
 Our Frank E Peters Municipal Golf Course and Nevada Country Club ( private course) are just the ticket for the experienced traditional golfer as well as beginners.
 And don’t forget to check out our driving range!
 If a more nontraditional game is what you have in mind, check out our Frisbee Disc Golf located at Marmaduke Park.
 What would be nicer than spending a day than at a reunion where a little healthy competition is welcomed?
 Marmaduke Park is also the location of our state of the art shelter house that is totally climate controlled and our newly refurbished playground equipment, providing something for everyone.Spring Street Park specializes in playground equipment with toddlers in mind.
 An enclosed playground area is appealing to old and young alike.
 Tree shaded shelters provide the perfect setting for an outdoor birthday party.
 During those times when it isn’t feasible to be outside or even if you’re just looking for a change, don’t forget to check out our newly renovated Franklin P. Norman Community Center where you can participate in a hefty game of 3-on-3 basketball or perhaps volleyball in the two gyms.
 Meeting rooms are rented at a small fee and are host to a magnitude of activities ranging from baby showers, garage sales, square dancing, and business conferences.
-Nevada also offers a Skate Park, Walton Aquatic Park, and Osage Prairie YMCA.
+Nevada also offers a Skate Park, as well as Osage Prairie YMCA.
 Whether you’re looking for a place to get fit or activities for your kids the YMCA offers an indoor aquatic center, fitness center, racquetball, indoor walking/ jogging track and gymnasium.

 If good ole outdoor fun is what you are looking for just north of Nevada is the McGennis Youth Center located on 160 acres with a 4.7 acre swimming and fishing lake with a sand beach.
 Also, there is a barn with a meeting room and kitchen, restrooms and rustic camper cabins.
 There are two large shelters with barbecue pits and several smaller picnic areas.